mendixlabs/LoginForm/README.md

 ### Casehandling
 * Convert to lower/uppercase - this option will convert user name input to upper/lower case.
 Using this functionality only makes practical sense when all usernames defined in your application are either upper or lower cased.
-NOTE: MxAdmin administrative user will be available in both cases as well.
+NOTE: MxAdmin administrative user will be accessible in both cases as well.

 ## Known issues
 - Mendix runtime returns no feedback about the existence of a username.
 This is by design.